 - Spring Semester: November 15

 Make sure to inform your current school that you are transferring to Folsom Lake College.
-Make sure that you submit all of the required documents for the I-20 issuance – including transfer form – to the Admissions & Records office by the above dates.
+Submit all of the required documents for the I-20 issuance – including transfer form – to the International Student office by the above dates.

-Please contact the Counseling office by calling +1 (916) 608-6510 to make an appointment with the international student counselor to create an educational plan.
+Please contact the Counseling office by calling 1 (916) 608-6510 to make an appointment with the international student counselor.

 - Class Schedule

-After you decide on the classes you will need with your counselor, you will use the class schedule (available online) to check the days/times for each class.
-As classes fill up so quickly, it is important to choose some alternative sections or classes.
+After you decide on the classes you will need with your counselor, you will use the online class schedule to plan your classes.

 - International Student Orientation

-Before the start of each semester, there is a mandatory international student orientation.
+Before the start of each semester, there is a mandatory International Student Orientation.
 The Orientation will provide information regarding F-1 responsibilities and maintenance of status.
-This is also an opportunity to meet with the other international students.
-You will receive an email before the beginning of the semester with information on the day/time of the orientation.
+This is also an opportunity to meet with other international students.
+You will receive an email before the start of the semester with information on the day/time of the orientation.

 Form I-20, Certificate of Eligibility

 You are required to be a registered, full-time student every semester.
 A full-time student takes 12 units every semester (Note: This does not include summer session).
-There are possible exceptions to this requirement, but they are allowed only if you receive prior approval from Admissions & Records.
+There are possible exceptions to this requirement, but they are allowed only if you receive prior approval from the International Student Admissions office.
 These exceptions include:

 - Medical Reason: If you have a serious medical condition and cannot attend school, then you may receive approval to take less than 12 units.
 You must present documentation from a licensed doctor or psychologist.

-- Last semester: In your last semester at FLC, you may take only the classes that you need to complete your program.
+- Last semester of enrollment: In your last semester at FLC, you may take only the classes that you need to complete your program.
 Please check with your academic counselor to make sure you've completed all of your course work.
-Approval for this must be given by Admissions & Records.
+Approval for this must be given by the International Students Advisor.

 Contact and Address Information

 You must report your current residential address.
 Please update your FLC college records of any changes in your address.
-This can be done through Admissions & Records.
+This can be done through Admissions & Records or online in eServices.

 You must request an extension of program if you have not finished your program and your I-20 is about to expire.
 There is a program end date on your SEVIS I-20; please make sure you know this date.
 If you need to continue at FLC beyond that date, then please make an appointment to meet with the college’s DSO (International Student Advisor).

 Because your SEVIS record is a part of a live reporting environment, FLC must report on your status every semester.
-If you decide to leave FLC to return home, it is your responsibility to inform the college by contacting Admissions & Records.
+If you decide to leave FLC to return home, it is your responsibility to inform the college by contacting the International Student Advisor.
 FLC will need to report to SEVIS that you've stopped your program and departed the U.S. If you do not inform FLC of your departure, the school will need to terminate your SEVIS I-20 for failure to enroll and maintain status.

 The majority of our students transfer to a UC or CSU to finish their academic program.
-The immigration process for this is fairly simple.
 You should first determine if you are accepted at the school of your choice.
-After you've been accepted to another school, make sure to inform Admissions & Records of your decision to transfer.
+After you've been accepted to another school, make sure to inform the International Student Advisor of your decision to transfer.
 There may be a transfer form that you will have to fill out for the other school.

 Please remember that your academic status and international student status are different.
 If you’ve been accepted to another school, please contact their international student office at your transfer institution immediately to follow their transfer procedures.